DSC-Mount-Kenya-University/Week-Two-App-Dev/readme.md

 Material Design is highly customizable and works on iOS devices too and it is built into Flutter but you can also find Apple-Styled (Cupertino) widgets

+## Building Our App (branch: hello-world)
+Stateless widgets are immutable, meaning that their properties can't change—all values are final.

+Stateful widgets maintain state that might change during the lifetime of the widget.
+Implementing a stateful widget requires at least two classes: 1) a StatefulWidget that creates an instance of a State class.
+The StatefulWidget object is, itself, immutable and can be thrown away and regenerated, but the State object persists over the lifetime of the widget.

+### Adding a Stateful Widget (branch: adding-stateful)

+In this step, you'll add a stateful widget, RandomWords, which creates its State class, _RandomWordsState.
+You'll then use RandomWords as a child inside the existing MyApp stateless widget.